 Wrapping Paper and Tape * Collection of favorite short stories * Spreaders * Brownie Spatulas * Window Cleaner and Roll of Paper Towels * DIY Room Sprays * Red Box Code with Microwave Popcorn * CD with favorite Christmas Music * Whisks with tags that say “We Whisk You a Merry Christmas * Bath & Body Goods * Paperwhite Flowers in a pretty container * Kitchen Towels

-We have gathered a few recipes over the years:
+We have gathered a few recipes over the years as well:

 In the end, the spirit of the season is all about finding joy.
 So, use this Neighbor Gift Guide to find a recipe or a utensil or service project that brings you and your neighbors joy!
 If you have more ideas for gift giving, we’d love to hear them in a comment!
 Thanks for being here.
 And Merry Christmas.